Skip to main content

 • the amount charged for the medical cannabis.

-Registered organizations must keep all records for a minimum of three years from the due date of the return to which those records relate, or the date the return is filed, if later.
-They must make the records available to the Tax Department upon request.
+Registered organizations must keep all records for a minimum of three years after the due date of the return they relate to or the date the return was filed, whichever is later.
+Records must be available to the Tax Department upon request.

 Updated: